mhaugrud/msumcspy/_sources/Functions/mainfunction.rst

 .. admonition:: Modify the program ...

-   1. Type appropriate docstrings for the squareit and cubeit functions.
+   - Type appropriate docstrings for the squareit and cubeit functions.

-   2. Write a unit test for the cubeit function (immediately below the squareit unit test).
+   - Write a unit test for the cubeit function (below the last print statement).
 Run to make sure it passes.

-   3. Change the body of the cubeit function: Instead of returning n*n*n,  call squareit and return that value multiplied by n.
+   - Change the body of the cubeit function: Instead of returning n*n*n,  call squareit and return that value multiplied by n.
 Since this produces the same result as before, the unit test will still pass.